 While most people think that a bartering system is a thing of the past, there are still many communities that are trading good and services for the items they need.
 In these uncertain times, bartering could become tomorrow’s reality and you need to have the proper barter items stockpiled if you want to survive.

 If you think that bartering doesn’t have a place in these modern times, you might want to look at what Venezuela is going through.
 They ended up having to barter for even the most basic items when the economy collapsed.
-Most of them were caught by surprise and when their money became useless they had to figure out other ways to survive.
+Most of them were caught by surprise overnight.
+Their money became useless and they now have to figure out other ways to survive.

-Those who knew a thing or two about gardening turned the roofs of their homes into urban gardens and now they are protecting those gardens from their neighbors.
-The ones that lack the time and know how to grow food turned to bartering or other activities, some of them unacceptable for the civilized world (source).
+Those who knew a thing or two about gardening turned the roofs of their homes into urban gardens.
+However, now they are protecting those gardens from their neighbors.
+The ones that lack the time and know how to grow food turned to bartering or other activities.
+Some of them unacceptable for the civilized world (source).

 If you lack the skills that would help you barter for the items you need, your best option would be to stockpile as many barter items as you can.
 Once you manage to store all the items that will help you survive during an emergency situation, it would be smart to stockpile something extra that you can use for bartering.

 The following superior barter items should be considered for storage: